Recreating Broken or Missing Handles

 4 Tips to Finish a Cedar Deck

-Are you installing a western red cedar deck?
+Are you installing a western red cedar deck and looking advice before you apply your finish?
 Cedar is an incredibly durable building material that’s naturally resistant to rot, decay, and insects.
-To keep your deck looking great for years to come, follow these four steps: Properly prepare the deck surface Choose the right finish Apply finish like a pro Maintain the deck surface…
+To keep your deck looking great for years to come, follow these four steps: 1.
+Proper Preparation The first step to finishing a cedar…

 Read More